aliosayle/Data-version-control-local/README.md

+##Description:

 This Python script is designed to implement a local data version control system for CSV files.
 It allows users to create versions of CSV files with timestamps and retrieve specific versions when needed.
 This script is particularly useful for data scientists and analysts who need to track changes in their datasets over time and ensure they can revert to previous versions if necessary.

-#Features:
+##Features:

 Versioning: Automatically create versions of CSV files with timestamps.
 Retrieval: Retrieve specific versions of CSV files based on the timestamp.